Lebanon national football team: 1933–1947: Formation and early matches

-1953–1963: Entry into regional competitions
+1953–1963: Early international football and regional tournaments

 Coached by Vinzenz Dittrich, Lebanon participated in their first international tournament at the inaugural edition of the football tournament at the Arab Games, held in Egypt in 1953.
 The team finished at the bottom of its group after a 4–1 loss to Jordan, and a 0–0 draw with Syria.
 In the fifth-place match, Lebanon secured a 9–1 victory over Palestine.

-On 29 February 1956, Lebanon played Hungary in a notable 4–1 home defeat, during which Hungarian star Ferenc Puskás scored two goals.
+In February 1956, Lebanon played Hungary in a notable 4–1 home defeat, during which Hungarian star Ferenc Puskás scored two goals.
 Lebanon also participated in unofficial matches against prominent European clubs such as Dynamo Moscow, Leipzig, and Spartak Trnava in 1957.
 That same year, Lebanon faced Romanian club Energia Flacăra Ploiești in the opening game of the Sports City Stadium in Beirut, securing a 1–0 victory with a goal by Joseph Abou Mrad.

-From 19 to 27 October 1957, Lebanon hosted the second edition of the Arab Games and were drawn with Saudi Arabia, Syria, and Jordan in the group stages.
+In October 1957, Lebanon hosted the second edition of the Arab Games and were drawn with Saudi Arabia, Syria, and Jordan in the group stages.
 After two 1–1 draws against Saudi Arabia and Syria, Lebanon defeated Jordan 6–3 thanks to two braces by Joseph Abou Mrad and Mardik Tchaparian, and one goal each by Robert Chehade and Levon Altounian; this placed them first in their group.
 In the semifinals, Lebanon lost 4–2 to Tunisia.
 They finished in third place after Morocco withdrew from the third-place match.

 Lebanon hosted the third edition of the Mediterranean Games in 1959, held in Beirut in October, and were grouped with Italy B and Turkey B. (Note: Both Italian and Turkish sides were made up of amateur players.)
 They finished last in the group, after four losses to the two European teams.
 Lebanon played their first Olympic Games qualifiers in 1959 between November and December.
 Coached by English coach Harry Wright, Lebanon were grouped with Iraq and Turkey.
 They played two games against Iraq, losing 3–0 at home and 8–0 away, before withdrawing from the qualifiers prior to their two matches against Turkey.

 The 1961 Arab Games, marking the third edition of the competition, were held in Morocco.
 The tournament featured six teams competing in a single round-robin format.
 Lebanon's national team participated in the event, under head coach Joseph Nalbandian, recording a mixed set of results.
 Lebanon won matches against Saudi Arabia (7–1) and Kuwait (4–0), and suffered defeats against Morocco (1–0), the United Arab Republic (UAR; 4–0), and Libya (3–2).
 Lebanon finished in fourth place out of the six participating teams.